Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 2. Select the desired install drive.

-3. Select Fresh Install to do a clean install of the downloaded version of TrueNAS SCALE.
+Select Yes to proceed with a clean installation of TrueNAS SCALE from the .iso.
 This erases the contents of the selected drive!

-4. Select option 1 Administrative user (admin) and then OK to install SCALE, and create the admin user account.
-SCALE Bluefin has implemented rootless login.
-Create an admin account and password.
-The system retains root as a fallback but it is no longer the default.
-This account has full control over TrueNAS and is used to log in to the web interface.
+3. Select option 1 Administrative user (admin) then OK to install SCALE and create the admin user account and password.
+SCALE has implemented the administrator login as a replacement for the root user login as a security hardening measure.
+The system retains root as a fallback, but it is no longer the default.
+The admin account has full control over TrueNAS and is used to log in to the web interface.
 Set a strong password and protect it.

 Next, enter a password for the new admin user.

-1. Select OK after you see The TrueNAS installation on succeeded displays.
+1. Select OK after the The TrueNAS installation on succeeded displays.
 The Console setup menu screen displays.

 2. Enter 3 to Reboot System and immediately return to the IPMI Virtual Media > CD-ROM image screen to click Unmount.
 Click Save.
 If you fail to unmount the iso image before the system completes the reboot, the bootstrap install continues in a boot loop.

-SCALE is now installed on controller A. Repeat this process for controller B starting with Using IPMI to Install the ISO on a Controller.
+SCALE is now installed on controller 1 and repeated for controller 2 starting with Using IPMI to Install the ISO on a Controller.

 Configuring the Network with Console Setup Menu

-To use the Console setup menu to change the primary network interface IP address:
+To use the Console setup menu to configure required network settings on controller 1:

-1. Type 1 and then press Enter to open the Configure Network Interfaces screen.
+1. Type 1 and then press Enter to open the Network Interfaces screen.

 Configuring Settings in the SCALE UI